Creating custom themes

 This is quite helpful when you're customizing a specific part of the product but don't need to apply this customization to the whole page.
 For instance, you can create a Twitter theme fragment to implement a TwitterButton component.

-Reshaped semantic tokens are aiming to provide a limited number of tokens that should cover most of the use cases for building interfaces.
+Reshaped semantic tokens aim to provide a limited number of tokens that should cover most use cases for building interfaces.
 However, there will always be edge cases where semantic tokens might feel limiting.
 For example, imagine you're building a chart component.
-You need a few custom colors for it but you also want to make sure they support dark mode the same way all Reshaped components do.
+You need a few custom colors for it but also want to ensure they support dark mode the same way all Reshaped components do.

-To support that, you can add any custom key for all the tokens in the theme definition and they will be compiled to css alonside all other theme token values.
+To support that, you can add any custom key for all the tokens in the theme definition, and they will be compiled to CSS alongside all other theme token values.

 const config = {